 Key-ins are what drive the Batch Process utility.
 Adding key-ins to your command file allows you to direct the set of actions that will be applied and the order in which to apply them.
 It is possible to use MicroStation key-ins directly, run a MicroStation VBA Macro or an MDL application through a key-in, and potentially integrate key-ins from a specific vertical application if that application is also running (such as those commands associated with a specific PowerPlatform).

-You may ask yourself, “How do I find the key-ins to use?”
+Having read Part 1 of this series you may ask yourself, “How do I find the key-ins to use?”
 Locating the desired key-ins can range from quite easy to difficult, or not possible to locate at all if a key-in doesn’t exist for what you are trying to do.
 Let’s look at a couple of possibilities.

 The Key-in Browser